How to segment WooCommerce customers

 Geographic segmentation

 Geographic segmentation is a type of customer segmentation that involves dividing customers into groups based on their location.
-This can be done by country, region, city, or even postal code.
+This can be done by country, region, city, or postal code.

 Users Insights has a GeoLocation module.
 This means that you can do geographic segmentation using Users Insights’ filters.
-Additionally, you can use Customer data from other plugins, such as WooCommerce subscriptions or WooCommerce membership for user location details.
+Additionally, you can use Customer data from other plugins, such as WooCommerce subscriptions or WooCommerce membership, for user location details.
 Furthermore, other custom fields can be used for indirect geographic segmentation.
-That’s the case for phone area codes or even the user’s preferred language.
+That’s the case for phone area codes or the user’s preferred language.

 Segmentation strategy for geographic segmentation